Finding the Best Places to Retire Since 2006!

 Climate: This area has a humid subtropical climate, meaning two seasons a year.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.

 At Least One Hospital Accepts Medicare Patients?
 No, but The Villages Regional Hospital, two miles away, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but The Villages Regional Hospital, two miles away, is accredited.

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 115% greater than the national average.

-Notes: The Villages Lifelong Learning College has classes for Village and non-Village residents, and the Villages' town centers, movie theaters, restaurants and more are also open to residents and non-residents (many people who do not want to live in The Villages but who want to enjoy its amenities live in Lady Lake).
-The town has nearly doubled in size within the last couple of decades.
+Notes: The Villages Lifelong Learning College has classes for Village and non-Village residents, and the Villages' town centers, movie theaters, restaurants and more are also open to residents and non-residents (many people who do not want to live in The Villages but want to enjoy its amenities live in Lady Lake).
+The town has grown by 5% within the last decade.